Skip to content

 • ...grid_V.nc vector variables (e.g., meridional seawater velocity) defined at the centre of each northern grid cell face.

-• ...grid_W.nc vector variables (e.g., vertical seawater velocity) defined at the centre of each lower grid cell face.
+• ...grid_W.nc vector variables (e.g., vertical seawater velocity) defined at the centre of each bottom grid cell face.

 • ...grid_F.nc vector variables (e.g., relative vorticity) defined at the centre of each vertical edge.